 The Ventura County Watershed Protection District Benefit Assessment (BA) Program is authorized by the Ventura County Watershed Protection District Act, as amended by Chapter 438, Statutes of 1987 and Chapter 365, Statutes of 1988.
-The FY2021 Benefit Assessment for Watershed Protection is based on the rates established for Fiscal Year 1997.
-Those same rates were approved for Fiscal Years 1998-1999 through 2020-2021.
-On June 8, 2021 the Board of Supervisors approved the same rates in compliance with Proposition 218 for fiscal year 2021-2022.
+The FY2025 Benefit Assessment for Watershed Protection is based on the rates established for Fiscal Year 1997.
+Those same rates were approved for Fiscal Years 1998-1999 through 2023-2024.
+On June 4, 2024 the Board of Supervisors approved the same rates in compliance with Proposition 218 for fiscal year 2024-2025.
 The Benefit Assessment rates cannot be adjusted for inflation or increased without a vote.

 This Report presents the continuation of the BA Program to supplement insufficient existing revenues for financing routine operations and maintenance of District facilities and the Countywide Stormwater Quality Management Program.
-Currently, the average annual budget for operations and maintenance approximates \$20 million.
-Project cumulative flood protection facility maintenance and repair cost over the next twenty year period are forecasted to be \$521.4 million.
-Cumulative Benefit Assessment Revenues for O&M facility maintenance and repair purposes during that same period are forecasted to be \$158 million, (i.e. \$7.9 million x 20 years) creating a funding shortfall of approximately \$363.4 million.
+Currently, the average annual budget for operations and maintenance approximates \$24 million.
+Project cumulative flood protection facility maintenance and repair cost over the next twenty year period are forecasted to be \$563 million.
+Cumulative Benefit Assessment Revenues for O&M facility maintenance and repair purposes during that same period are forecasted to be \$163 million, (i.e. \$8.1 million x 20 years) creating a funding shortfall of approximately \$400 million.
 As costs increase while BA rates remain unchanged, funds provided by the Benefit Assessment program have not been able to keep pace with this change.
-On average, \$7.83 million per year of the Benefit Assessment program is provided to Operations & Maintenance (O&M) for all their budgetary needs.
+On average, \$12.3 million per year of the Benefit Assessment program is provided to Operations & Maintenance (O&M) for all their budgetary needs.
 Additionally, this report outlines the benefit assessment component that sets aside reserve funds in Zones 1, 2, and 3 for flood damage repair.
 (See Figure 1)

 The population of Ventura County has increased from approximately 200,000 people in 1960 to about 753,000 in 2000.
-Recently, the CA Department of Finance estimates the 1/1/2021 population for Ventura County at 835,223 persons.
+Recently, the CA Department of Finance estimates the 7/1/2023 population for Ventura County at 829,500 persons.
 The growth associated with this projected population increase will result in additional impervious surfaces and increased runoff.
 There are developments proposed in flood hazard areas.
 New watershed protection facilities constructed by developers and the District will be required, and the subsequent increases in maintenance costs will further strain already limited revenues.

 Due to the unpredictable nature of winter weather in Ventura County and prior year's flood damage, historical increases in assessments were necessary to cover the cost of damage repair.
-Between 1988 and 1995, three temporary assessment increases were levied to cover shortfalls in funding and State and Federal reimbursements.
+Between 1988 and 1995, three temporary assessment increases were levied to cover shortfalls in funding with State and Federal reimbursements.
 BA rates have remained constant since 1996 due to the passage of Proposition 218.

 In June 1995, a Flood Damage Repair Reserve was established as a precautionary measure to fund future emergency repairs.
 The intent was to offset future flood damage repair costs.
 Due to the magnitude of the 2005 federally declared disaster, Flood Damage Repair Reserve funds were exhausted in all Zones.
-In the aftermath of the Thomas Fire (2017/2018), Woolsey/Hill Fire (2018) and Easy/Maria Fires (2019), the District is faced with additional cost for recovery and flood prevention in all Zones.
-There was substantial debris flow and mudflows entering our jurisdictional channel with any significant rains.
+In the aftermath of the Thomas Fire (2017/2018), Woolsey/Hill Fire (2018) and Easy/Maria Fires (2019), Mountain Fire (2024) and federally declared disaster of 2023 Floods, followed by the 2024 floods the District is faced with additional cost for recovery and flood prevention in all Zones.
+There was substantial debris flow and mudflows entering our jurisdictional channel with the significant rains.